JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 paper has been a hot topic even before it made a splash as Best Paper of NeurIPS 2018.
 By mixing ordinary differential equations and neural networks they were able to reduce the number of parameters and reduce memory costs in comparison to ResNet.
-Now with the floodgates opened causing a merge of differential equations with machine learning, the purpose of this blog post is to introduce the reader to differential equations from a data science perspective and show how to mix these tools with neural nets.
+This opened the floodgates opened showing that the potential of merging differential equations with machine learning.
+The purpose of this blog post is to introduce the reader to differential equations from a data science perspective and show how to mix these tools with neural nets.